UltraOS/UltraProtocol/README.md

   boundary.
 - All attributes and `address` fields, as well as any loader-allocated memory that might be accessed by the kernel is guaranteed to be within the mapped address space range.
-E.g for a 32-bit higher half exclusive kernel all attributes and modules are guaranteed to be allocated under 1 GiB of physical memory so that they can be safely accessed by the kernel.
+E.g. for a 32-bit higher-half-exclusive kernel, all attributes and modules are guaranteed to be allocated under 1 GiB of physical memory so that they can be safely accessed by the kernel.
 - The location of any specific attribute within the array is not fixed